oaf9/Greedy-MCTS-with-RAVE-for-k-NIM/README.md

 # k-NIM-Algorithms
-(Currently a graph class implenetatio)n: We are building a monte carlo game simualtor that beats k-NIM.
+We are building a mcts + RAVE game simualtor that beats k-NIM.